 Afterward, she began volunteering at GraceWorks once a week.
 The store manager noticed her skills and asked her to create and take charge of the GraceWorks Boutique, a section of the thrift store set aside for higher-end clothing, shoes, jewelry and household items.

 At last, she was able to do what she does best and help people in need at the same time.

 “What I was good at without being paid to do it was interior decorating, and I was a really good shopper, keeping up with styles and trends,” Moser said.
 “But I never figured out how God could use interior decoration.
 I felt I would never find my purpose.

 “But the skills I have were perfect for this, and I can use them for the good of the community.
 And GraceWorks is kind enough to let me work in my skill set.”

 GraceWorks has gained plenty from her skill set.
 Since the Boutique opened in 2011, it has earned $907,055.
-Much of that impressive sum is due directly to the style, decorating wizardry and plain hard work of Judy Moser.
+And much of that impressive sum is due directly to the style, decorating wizardry and plain hard work of Judy Moser.